Truck Accident Injury Lawyer in Charleston, SC

 - Poorly maintained equipment.
 Commercial trucks are driven tens of thousands of miles each year and must be rigorously maintained to ensure safety.
 Truck companies or drivers fail to monitor their equipment or may delay needed maintenance to save money or time.
 This can lead to accidents or compound damages.
 This is particularly true where brakes or tires are concerned.

 - Lack of safety features.
 According to the American Truck Associations, only 10% of trucks are equipped with active safety technology.
 A proposal to require truck tractors to be equipped with electronic stability control (ESC) to prevent rollovers and loss of control has not yet been successful.

 - Overworked or fatigued drivers.
 Because of a shortage of truck drivers, it is not uncommon for companies to overwork their drivers.
 The driver responsible for causing the 2014 crash that seriously injured Tracey Morgan and killed another comedian, had been awake for 28 hours when the accident occurred.
 Fatigue leads to reduced reaction time and poor decisionmaking.
-Multiple scientific studies have demonstrated that a severely fatigued driver has a similar reaction time as a legally intoxicated driver.
+Multiple scientific studies have demonstrated that a severely fatigued driver has a similar reaction time to a legally intoxicated driver.

 - Vehicle Weight.
-Large trucks weigh as much or more than 40 passenger vehicles and the distance required for trucks to stop is much longer than for passenger vehicles.
+Large trucks weigh as much or more than 40 passenger vehicles and, the distance required for trucks to stop is much longer than for passenger vehicles.

 - Aggressive driving.
-Aggressive driving by truck drivers or by passenger vehicles attempting to pass trucks in an unsafe manner may lead to accidents.
+Aggressive driving by truck drivers or by passenger vehicles attempting to pass trucks in an unsafe manner and may lead to accidents.